 What qualifications do I need to be a Musical Director?

-A college degree in music or musical theatre is recommended for this career.
-Courses in composition, orchestration and conducting would be beneficial as well and training in musicianship, voice and acting.
-A Musical Director must be able to sight read music, write music and they are expected to play the piano.
+Although no formal qualifications are needed, a deep understanding in music is.
+Courses in composition, orchestration and conducting would be beneficial as well as training in musicianship, voice and acting.
+A Musical Director must be able to sight read music, write music and they are expected to play a selection of instruments that usually include the piano.

-Search our training opportunities to become a Musical Director here.
+Search opportunities to become a Musical Director from across the theatre industry here

 What skills do I need to be a Musical Director?

-To be a Musical Director you must have a creative flare and be able to work with a variety of different people in different departments.
-You also must be able to sing (well enough to teach singers), play the piano, and understand other musical instrument as well as being able to read music.
+To be a Musical Director you should have a creative flare and be able to work with a variety of different people in different departments.
+You should have musical proficiency and must be able to sing (well enough to teach singers), play the piano, and understand other musical instruments as well as being able to read music.
+Leadership skills and confidence to conduct performers is also beneficial.

 Musical Directors can work both permanently and in freelance positions.
 To work with recording artists on touring concerts or with an opera or orchestra company, you must have years of experience as this is a senior-level management role.
 You can develop your craft through the use of apprenticeships, however many start with community theatre, eventually moving onto regional theatre and professional work.